 Then Jesus went throughout the region of Galilee, and large crowds came to him.
 They brought many people who were sick or disabled.
-Some of these could not see, walk, hear, or speak, and Jesus healed them.
+There were some who were blind, others who were crippled, deaf, or mute, and Jesus healed them.